FilenCloudDienste/filen-cli/README.md

 ## WebDAV server

+You can use the Filen CLI to start [a WebDAV server](https://github.com/FilenCloudDienste/filen-webdav) that acts as a mirror server of your Filen Drive.

+### Single user

 ```
 $ filen [options...] --webdav --w-user <...> --w-password <...> [options...]
 ```

-Invoke the Filen CLI with the `--webdav` flag to start [a WebDAV server](https://github.com/FilenCloudDienste/filen-webdav) that acts as a local mirror server of your Filen Drive.
+Invoke the Filen CLI with the `--webdav` flag to start a local WebDAV server that mirrors your personal Filen Drive.
+This might be useful for allowing local applications to access your Filen Drive via WebDAV.

 You must specify login credentials to the server using the `--w-user` and `--w-password` options (these credentials should be different from your Filen account credentials).

 Options: